Pills Related to Getting Pregnant

 What medication can you use to control whether you get pregnant?

-The Pill or mini-Pill are taken regularly to keep you risk of getting pregnant low
+The pill or mini pill are taken regularly to keep your risk of getting pregnant low

-The morning after pill is taken after having unprotected sex to lower you risk of getting pregnant
+The morning after pill is taken after having unprotected sex to lower your risk of getting pregnant

-You can but both of these types of pregnancy pills online using online doctor services like Zava
+You can buy both of these types of pregnancy pills online using online doctor services like Zava

 Birth control pills work by making some physical changes that make pregnancy less likely